ThirdpartyLabs/ServiceBus/README.md

 In most applications that are composed of multiple decoupled or loosely coupled components (a typical user interface, for example), communication between those components is a necessity.
 Communication needs can usually be broken down into three categories:

-* **Events** - Something happens in a component that other factes of the application need to know about
+* **Events** - Something happens in a component that other facets of the application need to know about
 * **Commands** - A component needs to initiate an action somewhere else in the application, possibly with parameters
 * **Request-Response** - A component needs data from a provider somewhere within the application